 Sunlight activated timers are also a successful backup.
 This is in case a property loses power, that the lighting schedule continues.
 Setting TVs on timers also provides illumination for the interior of your property.
 The voices from the TV can deter burglars if they believe someone is home.

-Additionally, have a neighbor park in your driveway.
-A car in the driveway suggests that someone is home, and deter burglars.
+Also have a neighbor park in your driveway.
+A car in the driveway suggests that someone is home.
 Forward any newspapers or mail to a P.O.
 Box to ensure that your property looks maintained and occupied.

 Every vacation rental owner’s nightmare is to find water damage.
 Water damage is usually the result of winter storms.
 The Insurance Institute for Business and Home Safety (IBHS) cite that, “Water damage and freezing account for almost 22% of all homeowner’s insurance claims.”